Timeframe

 Live Performance Commissions

-Three (3) awards will be presented to performing artists or groups based in central Indiana for works to be performed at a joint event on the Palladium stage in Spring 2023.
+Three (3) awards will be presented to performing artists or groups based in central Indiana for works to be performed at a joint event on the Tarkington stage in Spring 2024.

 Performance requirements:

-The work cannot have been created prior to Sept.
-16 and must not be performed publicly prior to the premiere event on June 10, 2023.
+• The work cannot have been created prior to September 2023 and must not be performed publicly prior to the premiere event in June 2024.

 Support for winners includes:

-- Onstage performance at the Palladium in a joint event with other New Works awardees
+• Onstage performance at the Tarkington in a joint event with other New Works awardees

 Public engagement opportunities/requirements:

-Please note: Artists of color, indigenous artists, artists in the LGBTQ+ community, artists with disabilities, and women artists are strongly encouraged to apply.
+Please note: Artists of all backgrounds are welcome, including artists of color, artists in the LGBTQ+ community, artists with disabilities and indigenous artists.
 There is no application fee.
 Questions?
 Please contact us at NewWorks@TheCenterPresents.org

 New Works Project Submissions